We'll get back to you quickly

 Technology.
 Legislation.
 Treatment.
 Prevention.
 Healthcare is multifaceted, and with each new component comes a mountain of data to sift through.
 Don’t get us wrong, data is incredibly important, but it’s not always easily digestible.
-A document purely comprised of numbers and facts can deter the average onlooker, so it’s up to us response marketers to figure out how to package this crucial healthcare information in a way that is easily understood.
-Combining clear, eye-catching design with precise statistics, infographics offer an effective solution that bridges the gap between right-brain and left-brain thinking.
-Highly customizable and visually appealing, infographics can powerfully explain a variety of healthcare concepts while engaging a wide audience of potential patients, physicians and other healthcare professionals.
+A document purely comprised of numbers and facts can deter the average onlooker, so it’s up to us healthcare response marketers to figure out how to package this crucial healthcare information in a way that is easily understood.
+Combining clear, eye-catching design with precise statistics, infographics offer an effective solution that bridges the gap between right-brain and left-brain thinking, all while supplementing patient education strategies.
+Highly customizable and visually appealing, healthcare infographics can powerfully explain a variety of healthcare concepts while engaging a wide audience of potential patients, physicians and other healthcare professionals.

 Because our brains are so visually focused, it’s no surprise that visual content is so essential to healthcare response marketing.
 Articles that include relevant images have proven to get 94 percent more views than those without images, and visual content is on the rise.
 According to a 2016 infographic created by Venngage, 53 percent of marketers claimed that 91 to 100 percent of their content was visual in some way, with 30.4 percent primarily publishing original visual content, including infographics.
 Marketers gravitate toward original content because it is highly shareable; for example, in 2016, infographics were liked and shared three times more than other forms of visual content.
-Infographics also enhance SEO strategy with a healthy combination of words and images, a catchy, relevant headline, keywords, backlinks and hyperlinks.
+When it comes to online healthcare education, infographics also enhance SEO strategy with a healthy combination of words and images, a catchy, relevant headline, keywords, backlinks and hyperlinks.

-Now that we’ve established why visual content is so appealing, we can delve into how to craft the perfect infographic for your healthcare response marketing campaign.
+Now that we’ve established why visual content is so appealing, we can delve into how to craft the perfect infographic for your healthcare content marketing strategy.

 1. Start with a Timely and Relevant Topic